code4romania/tfsg.code4.ro/content/hackday/index.en.md

     weight: 10
 ---

+June,1 2019: Get ready for Hackday #5 and our first international HackDay ever!
+This month, you can participate in person at one of our community HackDay events in Bucharest, Timișoara, Cluj-Napoca or Iași, join online via Google Meet and Slack or meet us in San Francisco, at our first international HackDay hosted at GitHub.

-Join us on the 1st of June for our fifth monthly Code for Romania Hack Day for 2019.
-If you’re in Bucharest, Timișoara, Cluj-Napoca or Iași you can participate in-person at one of the Code for Romania local community events.
-Bring your laptop, get connected and start coding for one of the apps that will change Romania for the better!
-If you can’t join us in person in one of the four cities you can always join us online and work from home or from your favorite coffee shop!
+Just bring your laptop, get connected and start coding for one of the apps that will change Romania for the better!

 {{% columns class="is-multiline" %}}